rishikarri/MyReactInterviewGuide/README.md

-# Software Dev Interview Questions with a focus on React
+# My Software Developer Interview Guide

 ### What is React?